mkinderwater/mk-piclock/README.md

 ### Uploading MP3 files

+> [!IMPORTANT]
+> Multiple MP3 files can be selected and uploaded together.
+The upload queue may contain several files.
+The Raspberry Pi processes and transcodes them sequentially, one file at a time.

 Several MP3 files may be selected and uploaded in one batch.

 Each file is checked separately.